phildini/phildini.dev/Posts/2023/03/perf-reviews.md

 So what does a simple performance review process look like?
 Let's start with some reasons we want to review a report's performance.
 This is not an exhaustive list, but these are pretty common in my experience:

-- Your boss wants to know how a report is doing, and we want to give them something more than "vibes", we want a document to deliver
+- Your boss wants to know how a report is doing, and you want to give them something more than "vibes", you want a document to deliver
 - You want to give the report direction on where they stand and how to improve
 - You're evaluating whether the report is ready to move to the next level, or get more compensation